Blind sports in Cameroon

-Blind sports in Cameoon include goalball, torball, athletics, African wrestling, judo and 5-a-side football.
+Blind sports in Cameroon include goalball, torball, athletics, African wrestling, judo and 5-a-side football.
 Blind sports first began in the 2000s, with Cameroon participating in national and international competitions, and hosting workshops.
 In 2010, a new law was passed to try to increase enforcement of making buildings handicap accessible.

 Sport for the blind in Cameroon is governed by Cameroonian Sports Federation for the Visually Impaired (FECASDEV).
 The organization was created in 1999, when they were founded as the Sportive Association of Blind and Partially Sighted of Cameroon.
 They are a member of the International Blind Sports Federation (IBSA) and the Cameroonian Paralympic Committee.
 Blind sport is also supported by clubs and associations such as Club for the Blind Youth of Cameroon (CJARC) and PROMHANDICAM Yaounde.